Blosc/blogsite/posts/caterva-slicing-perf/index.rst

   :width: 70%
   :align: center

-Now we are going to extract some planes from the chunked arrays, and will plot the performance.
-For dimension 0 we extract a hyperplane `[i, :]`, and for dimension 1 it is `[:, i]`, where *i* is a random integer.
+Now we are going to extract some planes from the chunked arrays and will plot the performance.
+For dimension 0 we extract a hyperplane `[i, :]`, and for dimension 1, `[:, i]`, where *i* is a random integer.

 .. image:: /images/cat_slicing/2dim.png
   :width: 80%